atimpone/aws-foundation-journey/content/01-dev/01-perform-up-front-tasks/01-review-dev-environment-requirements.md

   * Insight into the costs of AWS services consumed in their development environments so that teams can make informed decisions.
   * Sufficient documentation to enable builders to get started in the new AWS environment.
 * The initial cloud platform team needs an isolated environment in which they can develop and test foundation capabilities.
-  * Separate from other development teams and environments.
+  * Separate from other builder teams and environments.
   * Potentially with wider access permissions than typical development teams to enable deeper foundation development work.

 ### Security